General Description / Cultural Significance

 Although Hungary is already facing the effects of global warming, the country’s more urgent problem is air pollution.
 The country is only second to China in air-pollution linked deaths, which are due to coal burning power plants and car emissions.
 The country’s dependence on fossil fuels and resistance to develop renewable energy sources do not portend well for its future as the effects of global warming worsen.
 The country’s summers have been hotter than normal, and the rainfall has been greatly reduced.
 The Danube continues to be at record low levels, and the country’s wheat crop yield has reduced significantly.

 As of 2020, Hungarian farmers have been dealing with extreme weather, including drought, when growing paprika.
 Several farmers have found natural and sustainable ways to irrigate their crops in the midst of inconsistent rain patterns, but the effects and difficulties continue to intensify.

-Cultural Attache, Embassy of Hungary, Research for World Sensorium, Published on World Sensorium original website.
+Cultural Attache, Embassy of Hungary, Research for World Sensorium.
+This statement can be found on the World Sensorium original website.

 Fenyo, K., 2020.
 Hungarian paprika farmers fend off drought with new ideas and EU help.
 Reuters. [website]

 Vass, E., 2016.
 Air Pollution at Critical Levels in Hungary.
 Daily News Hungary. [website]

 What-When-How, n.d.
 Hungary Global Warming.
 The Crankshaft Publishing. [website]